microsoft/azure-redcap-paas/README.md

   If after deployment, you would instead like to use a different SMTP relay, edit the values "smtp_fqdn_name", "smtp_port", "smtp_user_name", and "smtp_password" to point to your preferred endpoint.
 You can then delete the SendGrid service from this resource group.

+  If you use Exchange Online (part of the Microsoft 365 Suite), you can follow these steps to set it up and use it as an SMTP relay for this service: https://docs.microsoft.com/en-us/exchange/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-office-3

 __Setup__

 This template will automatically deploy the resources necessary to run RedCAP in Azure using PaaS (Platform as a Service) features. **IMPORTANT**: *The "Site Name" you choose will be re-used as part of the storage, website, and MySql database name.
 Make sure you don't use characters that will be rejected by MySql.*